RachWalm/dog-api/TESTING.md

 - [PEP8Online.com](https://pep8ci.herokuapp.com/) was used to validate python coding

+## User stories

 ### user_profile app [#43](https://github.com/users/RachWalm/projects/4/views/1?pane=issue&itemId=59544320)

+As a user my profile is created when I sign up for an account

 As a user I can create a user profile